CSCfi/csc-user-guide/docs/computing/running/interactive-usage.md

 ```
 For a detailed guide to launching RStudio Server, see our documentation on the [`r-env-singularity module`](../../apps/r-env-singularity.md).

-### Example: Running an mpi job in an interactive session
+### Example: Running an MPI job in an interactive session

 Since the shell started in the interactive session is already a job step in Slurm, more job steps can't be started.
 This will disable, e.g. running Gromacs tools, as `gmx_mpi` is a parallel program and normally needs `srun`.